 At this point, it is useful to note that there is a natural tradeoff between the correct predictability of eQTLs and the leaking individual identifying information.
-For example, the eQTLs that have the highest individual identifying information, i.e., high $-\log(p(V_k = g_k))$, must have small genotype frequency in the population.
-The low frequency genotypes, however, are most likely not highly correlated with the gene expression levels, i.e., π is smaller for those variants.
+For example, the eQTLs that have the highest individual identifyingcharacterizing information, i.e., high $-\log(p(V_k = g_k))$ , must have small genotype

-As discussed earlier, the attacker will aim at predicting the largest number of eQTL genotypes given the expression levels.
-For this, we assume the attacker will sort the eQTLs with respect to absolute correlation then predict the eQTL genotypes starting from the first eQTL.
-Within this scenario, in order to evaluate the tradeoff between the identifying information of the top predictable eQTLs and their predictabilities, we plotted average III versus average π in Fig 2.
-For this, we first sorted the eQTLs with respect to the reported $|\rho(E_k, V_k)|$.
-Then for top n=1,2,3,...,20 eQTLs, we estimated mean π and mean III over all the samples.
-We then plotted mean π versus mean III for each n which is shown in Fig 2a.
-There is significant leakage of III at 20% average predictability, there is approximately 7 bits of leakage and at 5% predictability, there is around 11 bits of leakage, which is enough to identify, on average, all the individuals in the dataset.
+The relation between ICI and $\pi$ is important as the ICI quantifies the amount of leakage in characterizability that the predicted eQTL genotypes and $\pi$ quantifies how likely that characterization can occur.
+We will now use ICI and $\pi$ to evaluate how predictability changes with increasing leakage in the individual characterizing information on the GEUVADIS dataset, which we use as a representative dataset.
+As discussed earlier, the attacker will aim at predicting the largest number of eQTL genotypes given the -expression levels- to maximize his characterization power, for this, we assume the attacker will sort the eQTLs with respect to the absolute value of correlation they predict the eQTL genotypes starting from the first eQTL.
+Within this scenario, in In order to evaluate the tradeoff between the identifying information of the top predictable eQTLs and their predictabilities, we plotted average ##/CL versus average $\pi$ in Fig 2.
+For this, we first sorted the eQTLs with respect to the reported $|\rho(E_k, V_k)|$ .
+Then for top n=1,2,3,...,20 eQTLs, we estimated mean $\pi$ and mean $\frac{11100}{1000}$ over all the samples.
+We then plotted mean $\pi$ versus mean HICI for each n which is shown in Fig 2a.
+There is significant leakage of HICI at 20% average predictability, there is approximately 7 bits of leakage and at 5% predictability, there is around 11 bits of leakage, which is enough to identify, on average, all the individuals in the sample dataset.
 (At 12.4% predictability, the leakage is approximately 9 bits for 6 top eQTLs.)
 Figure 2b and 2c also shows the average leakage for the randomized eQTL dataset where the genes and eQTLs are shuffled to generate a background model.
 The leakage is significantly smaller compared to the original eQTL dataset; at an average predictability of 12.4%, the average leakage is approximately 3.5 bits.
-These results show the extent of leakage of identifying information from the gene expression datasets.
+TheseOn the representative dataset, these results show the extentillustrate that there is substantial amount of leakage at significant levels of identifying information from the gene expression datasets.predictability.

-2.3 A Generalized Framework for Analysis of Individual Identification
+2.3 A Generalized Framework for Analysis of Individual IdentificationCharacterization